 Coaches vs. Cancer

-  MICDS also leads various domestic and international service travel trips for students to places such as Peru, South Africa and Texas.
+MICDS leads service travel trips for students to places including Peru and South Africa.

 Presidential Volunteer Service Award

 Upper School students are invited to participate in the President's Volunteer Service Award Program, the premier volunteer awards program in the United States that encourages citizens to live a life of service through presidential gratitude and national recognition.